iCliniq Logo

 Hi doctor,

 The fourth generation test window period starts on the 28th day.
-This test has multiple window periods on any following days; 38, 42, 54, 63, 83, etc. So your tests are not at all in the window period.
+This test has multiple window periods on any following days: 38, 42, 54, 63, 83, etc. So your tests are not at all in the window period.
 Fingering with an ulcer does not cause human immunodeficiency virus (HIV) infection; sex is necessary.
-In some cases, the sexually transmitted disease (STD) may occur.
+In some cases, a sexually transmitted disease (STD) may occur.
 Non-reactive test means it is not HIV.
-A lot of other conditions may have symptoms similar to that of HIV.
+A lot of other conditions may have symptoms similar to those of HIV.
 I would suggest you consult a specialist.
-Only blood tests like the western blot test give a 100 % accurate diagnosis.
+Only blood tests like the Western blot test give a 100 % accurate diagnosis.
 All other tests are only 99.9 % accurate.

 Patient's Query